 posted August 15, 2017

-Are you considering a career change?
-According to a 2014 Gallup Poll, less than one-third of U.S. workers feel engaged at their jobs.
-Whether you’ve been at your job for years or are just want something new, a career change might be just what you need to revisit your true passions.
+Are you thinking about how to change careers?
+Gallup reports that even though employment engagement is on the rise, only 34% of U.S. workers feel engaged at their jobs.
+Whether you’ve been at your job for years or just want something new, a career change might be just what you need to revisit your true passions.
 Here are a few tips to help you snag the dream job you’ve always wanted.

 Step 2: Stay on Top of Your Game